 (If you haven’t seen the finale to Mr. Robot yet, stop reading)

 *We come to find out in the epic season finale that the Elliot we’ve been watching over the course of four seasons is only one of the personalities, his savior personality, the mastermind.
-Having saved the world from nuclear meltdown and financial puppetry by his and society’s great foe, White Rose (B.D.
-Wong), whose own motivation to save the world so love may thrive is warped, our Elliot’s greatest act of love for the Elliot and Darlene is to let go control and let the Elliot come forward to live his life.
+Having saved the world from nuclear meltdown and financial puppetry by his and society’s great foe, White Rose (the evanescent B.D.
+Wong), whose own motivation to save the world so love may thrive has been warped, our Elliot’s greatest act of love for the Elliot and Darlene is to let go control and let the Elliot come forward to live his life.